Ihab-Asaad/Bicopter/README.md

 you can change the parameter of each filter in Sim_Script.m file.

 ## Attitude and altitude control/Position Control:
-Choose between controlling Bi-copter attitude and altitude or position controll in space using 'method_angle_plane_sw' parameter.
+Choose between controlling Bi-copter attitude and altitude or position control in space using 'method_angle_plane_sw' parameter.